akashdp3/star-ui/README.md

 - `docs` is documentation for star-ui.
 It should automatically create documentation from component.
 Possibly I can use the storybook docs addon directly.
 I am not sure.
 The idea is to generate it, not write it manually.
 - `examples` - coming soon
-- `star-ui` is the main package in the project.
+- `star-ui` is the root package in the project.
+This will contain all components.

 ## Getting Started